flitsoftdoc/flitsoftdoc.github.io/docs/C2/Force-Based MANET_FANET.md

 49. Pinell, C.; Prol, F.S.; Bhuiyan, M.Z.H.; Praks, J. Receiver architectures for positioning with low earth orbit satellite signals: A survey.
 EURASIP J. Adv.
 Signal Process.
 2023, 2023, 60.
 [CrossRef]
 50. Kassas, Z.M.; Kozhaya, S.; Kanj, H.; Saroufim, J.; Hayek, S.W.; Neinavaie, M.; Khairallah, N.; Khalife, J. Navigation with Multi-Constellation LEO Satellite Signals of Opportunity: Starlink, OneWeb, Orbcomm, and Iridium.
 In Proceedings of the 2023 IEEE/ION Position, Location and Navigation Symposium (PLANS), Monterey, CA, USA, 24-27 April 2023; pp. 338-343.
 [CrossRef]

-Disclaimer/Publisher's Note: The statements, opinions and data contained in all publications are solely those of the individual author(s) and contributor(s) and not of MDPI and/or the editor(s).
-MDPI and/or the editor(s) disclaim responsibility for any injury to people or property resulting from any ideas, methods, instructions or products referred to in the content.